 - Sales email sequence

-- Trigger emails (send to people that hit milestones with your tool).
+- Trigger emails (send to people who hit milestones with your tool).

 Creating content upgrades that convert visitors to subscribers remains one of the best ways to grow your email list.
 You can use the content upgrade to grow your email list.